 Page 079.
 Allen Nature Trail by Hastings Lake

 No physical issues with the trail but the landowner has expressed some concern about recent inappropriate activity on the trail.

-Trail is badly flooded and overgrown, August 2014 Trail Maintenance will try to repair.
-(April 2014)
+Trail is badly flooded and overgrown.
+Trail Maintenance will try to repair.
+(August 2014)

-There are still too may issues for maintenance to get trail ready for this season
+There are still too may issues for maintenance to get trail ready for the 2017 season

 - there is a couple of slough areas caused by beaver activity that are impassable